wxwern/docs-werncc/personal-diary/app-lock.md

 ![Biometrics and Passcode Settings Page]()

-Note that the Personal Diary for watchOS does not support App Lock.
+Note that Personal Diary for watchOS does not support App Lock.

 If you forgot your passcode, you can attempt to reset it under **Recovery Mode** (accessible under app settings, or the passcode panel when locked).